-If parents are aware that their son/daughter has got the timing of the examination wrong and has missed the starting time, they should telephone the school immediately and get a message to the Exams Officer.
+If parents are aware that their child has got the timing of the examination wrong and has missed the starting time, they should telephone the school immediately and get a message to the Exams Officer.
 Depending on how long the exam has been in progress, it may be possible for the student to be admitted.
 However, we are bound by examination board regulations on this matter.
 Normally students with a genuine reason and who are brought straight to the school may be admitted within the first 60 minutes of the start time.
 However, the board will decide whether to accept any paper sat.

-Students who arrive more than 1 hour after the start, or once the exam has finished, will not be admitted.
+Students who arrive more than 1 hour after the start, or once the exam has finished, will be admitted however the exam board will choose if they accept the student's paper.
+If the reason for lateness is not genuine it is possible that parents could be billed with a charge for the additional staffing required.